Nenkai/gt-modding-hub/docs/blog/posts/inside-ps2-models/lifting-bonnet-on-gt-models.md

     Return
     ```

-We can see that the VM returns two registers - `builtin_br0` and `builtin_tw0` (likely meaning `branch` and `tween`).
+We can see that the VM returns two registers - `builtin_br0` and `builtin_tw0` (likely short for `branch` and `tween`).
 The first is a boolean while the other is a float.
 These all depend on the current delta time in order to smoothly animate, with `1000f` being the duration in milliseconds.

 The following `VM_pgluShapeTweenRatio` uses `builtin_tw0` as the angle for the light, while the next `VM_Branch` uses `builtin_br0` as a way to determine whether to follow a logic branch to render an additional shape.